I. Personal Information

 - Reach age 21 by first official day of classes for next term

-- The University has the right to refuse housing or revoke housing privileges for discipline reasons.
+- The University has the right to refuse housing or revoke housing privileges for disciplinary reasons.

 The signing of this document establishes a contractual relationship between the student and the University.
-The Student Handbook is an integral part of this relationship.
-I also understand that if I am ever released from the residence halls due to a Judicial Board hearing that I will lose my deposit, as well as my room fees.
+The Student Handbook is an integral part of this relationship and the signing of this document indicates that I agree to adhere to all policies and procedures as stated in the Student Handbook.
+I also understand that if I am ever released from the residence halls for any reason, my room and board fees will be prorated in accordance with the tuition refund schedule as stated in the Course Catalog.

 This field is for validation purposes and should be left unchanged.